 This Autumn the Renaissance Music Group is looking at England’s own musical past, written after the Battle of Bosworth in 1485 when Henry VII became king and through the reign of his more famous son, Henry VIII, whose death in 1547 brought about such massive changes to religious life in this country and to the music that went with it.

-We shall be singing parts of John Taverner’s splendid ‘Western Winde’ mass in St Asaphs Cathedral at their Choral Eucharist on Sunday 26th October (11am), and for our Christmas recital (’Mother of God’) (Liverpool Cathedral Lady Chapel, Sunday 7th December 8pm) works by John Sheppard and Thomas Tallis, with a glance at simpler works from earlier times.
+For our Christmas recital (’Mother of God’) (Liverpool Cathedral Lady Chapel, Sunday 7th December 8pm) we shall be singing works by John Sheppard and Thomas Tallis, with a glance at simpler works from earlier times.
 Exciting stuff.

 Click on the Contents on the left to navigate our site.